joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 # 7. Models benchmarking

-The table below summarises the results benchmarking different model configurations using the same dataset (Oct 2019 and Nov 2019; "long-run").
+The table below summarises the results benchmarking different model configurations using the same dataset (Oct 2019 and Nov 2019; "long-run"; test partition).

 | Model | R@20 | MRR@20 |
 |-------|------|--------|